 Notes: The Other category included notes about respondents who’d watched a few seasons of the show before and then stopped.
 Some considered having a go at the show again, and others considered waiting until all the books in the ASOIAF series had been published.

 Option 2: Show watchers

 ‘When did you start watching the show?’ was a short-answer question, with majority votes for the year 2014, and the next most votes for the years 2012 and 2013.
-(Note: the wide range of text responses has made this chart look a tad bit wonky.)
+(Note: text responses and slightly-varying values have made this chart look a tad wonky.)

 ‘Why did you start watching the show?’ was a long-answer question, with most responses ranging from ‘Word of mouth’, to ‘Show’s popularity, and clips/memes on the internet’.

 Notes: The Other category included responses ranging from ‘I’d like to, but I lack the time,’ to ‘I read some but haven’t continued’.
 Some respondents considered reading the books when the show was done; others said they’d listened to the audio books.

 Majority: I began watching the show first category, at 62.2% (2467 votes)

 Others: I began reading the books first category, at 27.7% (1097 votes);